kvarak/dnd/docs/_Classes/warlock.md

     <tr><td markdown="1" class="monster">

     ### Actions
-    ***Poison Breath***.The horned toad exhales acid in a 20-foot line that is 5 feet wide.
+    ***Poison Breath***.The horned toad exhales acid in a 20 ft line that is 5 ft wide.
 Each creature in that line must make a DC 13 Dexterity saving throw, taking 1d6+2 poison damage on a failed save, or half as much damage on a successful one.

     </td></tr></tbody></table>
     </div>